namanyayg/react-multistep-lead-form/README.md

 # React Multistep Lead Form

-Create _high converting_ lead capture forms with multiple steps
+Create high converting lead capture forms with multiple steps ✏️

-Problem: Most lead capture forms have a single step.
+**Problem:** Most lead capture forms have a single step.
 This is a problem because it means that the user has to fill out the form in one go.
 If they don't complete the form in one go, they have to start over.

-Solution: Create lead capture forms with multiple steps, and keep sending the state of the form to the backend.
+**Solution:** Create lead capture forms with multiple steps, and keep sending the state of the form to the backend.
 This allows the user to complete the form in multiple parts.

 ## Configuration